 The romance was the one piece of the story that I didn’t care for all that much, mostly because it was the one plot point that felt weak and underdeveloped.
 The love interest’s role in the story felt so small and the conflict between them can be predicted immediately.
 If their relationship was better formed I might not have minded, but sadly it was just drama I could have done without.
 I’m hoping that the prequel novellas and the rest of the books can convince me of their relationship because as it is I just don’t feel all that strongly about the pair.

-Besides my issues with the romance I found Heart of Mist to be a compelling read that I took my time to savor.
+Besides my issues with the romance, I found Heart of Mist to be a compelling read that I took my time to savor.
 I got drawn in more and more as the story developed and some of the sinister forces started coming to light.
 The revelations in the story blew me away and honestly have me excited to read the next book in the series.
-I want to know so much more about the other continents, particularly Battalon, and I’m dying to see more of the world expanded in the coming books.
+I want to know so much more about the other continents, particularly Battalon, and I’m dying to see more of the world expanded in the rest of the trilogy.